Fainting

 x

-While medical marijuana offers several benefits to patients, such as pain relief, it also poses several side effects, like many other medicines available today.
+Medical marijuana is now legal in 38 states across the country, and millions of people rely on it for mental and physical health conditions.
+It offers several benefits to patients, such as pain relief, but it also poses several side effects.
 One side effect some patients have experienced when using medical weed is fainting.

-Fainting from medical weed is caused by several factors, including:
+Fainting from medical cannabis is caused by a couple of factors, including:

-• Blood Pressure: One of the cannabinoids found in medical cannabis, tetrahydrocannabinol (THC), is a vasodilator, which means it expands your blood vessels — this is one reason patients with high blood pressure use medical pot.
-That decrease in blood pressure, however, can cause an increased heart rate and, in some cases, fainting.
+• Blood pressure: One of the cannabinoids found in medical cannabis, tetrahydrocannabinol (THC), is a vasodilator, which means it expands your blood vessels — this is one reason patients with high blood pressure use medical marijuana.
+That decrease in blood pressure, however, can cause a slowed heart rate.
+Blood flows downward into the legs and away from the brain, causing a brief loss of consciousness.

 • Administration: When you smoke or vaporize medical marijuana, you feel the effects faster.
 In comparison, edibles and oils need more time to take effect.
 So, if you smoke medical cannabis, you may experience a sudden drop in blood pressure, which can surprise your body and result in fainting.

-While standing doesn’t affect how medical weed interacts with your mind, it can make you more prone to fainting.
+Standing while smoking doesn’t affect how medical marijuana interacts with your mind and body, but it can make you more prone to fainting.

 Signs of Fainting From Medical Cannabis